Riborok/Lab2/README.md

         //If some element is not equal, exit the loop if (IntToStr(i)[j] <> IntToStr(i)[len - j + 1]) then
-          flag:=True

-        //If compared all the elements, then found the number that gives the palidrome else if j = half then
-          FindPalindrome:= True;
+          flag:=True;

         //Modernize j
         j:= j+1;
       end;

+      //If compared all the elements, then found the number that gives the palidrome if flag = False then
+        FindPalindrome:= True;
     end;

     //Сheck if palindrome calls